dereknovak/LS170-LS/notes.md

 -understanding of various security risks that can affect HTTP, and be able to outline measures that can be used to mitigate against these risks
 -different services that TLS can provide and a broad understanding of each of those services

+#### Session of Kip

+- Networks of networks that communicate with each other by communicate with each other by using IP addresses and uses DNS to connect to the appropriate location

+- dynamically assign values to devices
+- port number enables multiplexing/demultiplexing

+- IP vs MAC
+    - Hiearchy
+    -

+- DNS
+    - DNS server itself cache
+    - ISP cache
+    - Router

+- host device trying to access resource on another host device
+- A server is a collection of servers working in concert

+- shceme defines the method you want to use to access a host